Ultimate Guide to Real Estate Website Conversion Marketing

 3. Explore new tools

-We explore new conversion tools of the last few years, and how they can be used to give website visitors a better experience.
+We explore new AI conversion tools of the last few years, and how they can be used to give website visitors a better experience.
 These tools can often have a big impact on lead generation.

 4. Understand what conversion rates are and how to set up tracking